-Νο Торіс No. of
+S.No Topics No. of Lectures

-Lectures

 1 PRODUCT PLANNING

-1.1 Product Planning Process - Identify Opportunities 1
+1.1 Product Planning Process- Identify Opportunities 1

 1.1.1 Evaluating and Prioritizing Projects 1

 1.2 Allocating Resources and Timing 2

-1.2.1 Pre-Project Planning - Reflect on the Results and the Process 2
+1.2.1 Pre-Project Planning-Reflect on the Results and the 2

+Process

 1.5 Identifying Customer Needs- Raw Data from Customers 2

-1.6 Interpreting Raw Data in Terms of Customer Needs-Organizing 2
+1.6 Interpreting Raw Data in Terms of Customer Needs- 2

-the Needs into a Hierarchy
+Organizing the Needs into a Hierarchy

-1.7 Organizing the Needs into a Hierarchy - Establishing the Relative 2
+1.7 Organizing the Needs into a Hierarchy-Establishing the 2

-Importance of the Needs
+Relative Importance of the Needs

 1.7.1 Case study for motor driven nailer 2

 1.8 Reflecting on the Results and the Process 2

 2 PRODUCT SPECIFICATIONS

-What Are Specifications - When Are Specifications Established 1

-2.1 Establishing Target Specifications 2
+2.1 Specification Establishment -Establishing Target 2

+Specifications

 2.1.1 QFD 1

 2.2 Setting the Final Specifications 1

 2.3 Concept Generation 1

 2.4 The Activity of Concept Generation 1

 2.5 Clarify the Problem- Search Externally -Search Internally 1

 Explore Systematically

 2.5.1 Case study for motor driven nailer 2

 2.6 Reflect on the Results and the Process Introduction and 1

 Classification

 3 CONCEPT SELECTION

-3.1 Overview of Methodology 2
+3.1 Overview of Methodology 1

 3.2 Concept Screening 1

 3.3 Concept Testing 1

+S.No Topics No. of

-3.3.1 Define the Purpose of the Concept Test 1
+221 Define the Durness of the Concept Test

+3.3.1 Ι

 3.4 Choose a Survey details 1

-3.4.1 Choose a Survey Format 2
+3.4.1 Choose a Survey Format 1

 3.4.2 Communicate the Concept 1

 3.5 Measure Customer Response 1

 3.5.1 Case study for motor driven nailer 2

-3.6 Interpret the Results- Reflect on the Results and the Process 1
+3.6 Interpret the Results- Reflect on the Results and the 1

+Process

-4 PRODUCT ARCHI TECTURE
+4 PRODUCT ARCHITECTURE

-4.1 Product Architecture-Implications of the Architecture 1
+4.1 Product Architecture-Implications of the Architecture 2

-4.2 Establishing the Architecture- 1
+4.2 Establishing the Architecture 1

 4.3 Delayed Differentiation 1

 4.4 Platform Planning 1

+4.4.1 Costing- Material - manufacturing -assembly - structure- 2

+Ergonomics and aesthetic aspects

-4.5 Related System -Level Design Issues 1
+4.5 Related System-Level Design Issues 1

 4.5.1 Case study for motor driven nailer 2

 5 DESIGN PATENTS

 5.1 Patent application steps 1

 5.2 Patent intellectual property 1

 5.3 Patent office prosecution 1

 5.4 Sale of patent rights 1

-50
+Total 50